 But, everything changed from April 2017.
 Carbon emissions will only rule a part of road tax rates in the first year of vehicle registration.

 The new VED rates will see a fixed fee of £140 each year after that.
 There will also be an extra £310 charged on models which have a published price more than 40,000 from new.

 Note: This only applies to new cars bought on or after 1st April 2017.

-The Government aims to reduce the country's reliance on migrant workers.
-That is why they are introducing a new immigration skills charge due to take effect from the 6th of April 2017.
+The government aims to reduce the country's reliance on migrant workers.
+That is why they are introducing a new immigration skills charge due to take full effect from the 6th of April 2017.